 Obrochta’s sister then asked him to be her assistant.
 “My parent’s remembered how I held out for three weeks to make $5 an hour,” he said.
 “But that’s because I knew she was making $13 an hour!”
-He taught ballroom dancing for a couple years at that time then taught again while going through college.
+He taught ballroom dancing for a couple of years then taught again while going through college.

-Obrochta has been performing professionally for over 25 years, but is not one to attend the popular twister conventions.
+Obrochta has been performing professionally for over 25 years but is not one to attend the popular twister conventions.
 “People always wonder why I‘m never at a convention.
 This is what I do for a living.
 I don’t want to go twist more balloons somewhere,” he said.
 “But if anyone wants to get a hold of me, just send me an email or give me a call.
-I’ve got long distance and it’s only pennies per minute!”
+I’ve got a long-distance, and it’s only pennies per minute!”

-Before he began performing professionally, Obrochta would get together with others regularly to practice tricks and have fun.
-“Back when I was going to college a bunch of us would play in the school parking lot,” he said.
-The people that would meet up included Paul Bachman, Roger Siegel, Ken Schultz, Andy Head, Bobby Hunt, Mike Vondruska and others.
-Circus and variety arts were learned like juggling, bull whipping, unicycling, fire eating, fencing, stilt walking, magic and balloons.
-In fact, he put his abundance of energy and entertainment skills to good use performing as a clown named Hyper.
+Before he began performing professionally, Obrochta regularly got together to practice tricks and have fun.
+“Back when I was going to college, a bunch of us would play in the school parking lot,” he said.
+The people that would meet up included Paul Bachman, Roger Siegel, Ken Schultz, Andy Head, Bobby Hunt, Mike Vondruska, and others.
+Circus and variety arts were learned like juggling, bullwhipping, unicycling, fire eating, fencing, stilt walking, magic, and balloons.
+In fact, he put his abundance of energy and entertainment skills to good use, performing as a clown named Hyper.

 In addition to performing professionally, he has written two books titled Faces, Faces, Balloon Faces, and Mardi Gras Bead Twisting.
 He will have a DVD out by November of this year aimed at children called Balloon Twisting.
 “It will be educational, instructional, and entertaining in format,“ Obrochta said.
 The DVD will include balloon safety, the presentation of 10 balloon designs, spelling, and after each design, there will be a fun fact.